jcurl/Documentation/Manuals/Programming/CallingConventions/Section_04_01_LinuxGcc32bit.md

 ##### 64-bit Return Needing only 32-bits

-Even if the result fits within 32-bits, the compiler correctly clears the uppoer 32-bits.
+Even if the result fits within 32-bits, the compiler correctly clears the upper 32-bits.

 ```c